rdsea/sys4bigml/tutorials/MLServing/README.md

 - Make prediction

-There are some APIs that you can use to send a request for making prediction.
-Here, an example in python is prepared at `evaluate.py` where queries are made using data from the csv file `1160629000_121_308_test.csv` to evaluate our models.
+There are some APIs that you can use to send requests for making predictions.
+Here, an example in python is prepared at `evaluate.py` where queries are made using data from the CSV file `1160629000_121_308_test.csv` to evaluate our models.
 ```bash
     $ cd ./data
     $ python ./data/evaluate.py
 ```

-After running the `evaluate`, you would see an `csv` file appear in the evaluation directory, visualizing the result, we can see that with the default parameters, the first model shows not really good predictions.
+After running the `evaluate`, you would see a `CSV` file appear in the evaluation directory, visualizing the result, we can see that with the default parameters, the first model shows not really good predictions.

 ![localhost](./img/first_evaluate.png)